Transcutaneous Pacing Review

 A 65-year-old man is brought to the emergency department after he was found unconscious in his bedroom.
 His wife states that she found an empty bottle of her husband’s depression medication beside him.
 The patient has a medical history significant for major depressive disorder with atypical features.
 He made a suicide attempt a year ago.
 His blood pressure is currently 110/80 mm Hg, and his heart rate is 55 bpm and is regular, but thready.
 An electrocardiogram reveals a complete heart block.
 Aggressive resuscitative efforts, including medications, have failed thus far, and the patient’s condition is rapidly deteriorating.

-• Can you name contributing causes of the various rhythms?
+- Can you name the contributing causes of the various rhythms?

-• Could you name 2-3 indicators that could confirm the patient’s hemodynamic status is improving once TCP is initiated?
+- Could you name 2-3 indicators confirming the patient’s hemodynamic status improves once TCP is initiated?

 Case Study 2

-The nurse asks her if she ever feels dizzy or lightheaded, especially with activity, but the patient denies.
+The nurse asks her if she ever feels dizzy or lightheaded, especially with activity, but the patient denies it.

-• Can you name contributing causes of the various rhythms?
+- Can you name the contributing causes of the various rhythms?

-• Could you name 2-3 indicators that could confirm the patient’s hemodynamic status is improving once TCP is initiated?
+- Could you name 2-3 indicators confirming the patient’s hemodynamic status improves once TCP is initiated?

 Conclusion

-Transcutaneous pacing can be a very valuable therapeutic technique to aid in increasing cardiac output and ultimately tissue perfusion, especially to vital organs such as the brain, lungs and kidneys.
+Transcutaneous pacing can be a valuable therapeutic technique to increase cardiac output and tissue perfusion, especially to vital organs such as the brain, lungs, and kidneys.
 It can be rapidly initiated by those who are trained to do so and monitored fairly easily.
 [1]

-Non-invasive pacing carries a much smaller risk of serious complications compared with invasive techniques and is more cost effective … however, it is only a temporary treatment option.
+Non-invasive pacing carries a much smaller risk of serious complications than invasive techniques and is more cost-effective; however, it is only a temporary treatment option.
 [1]

 References + Disclaimer